tahiri-lab/phyDBSCAN/README.md

 To test, we took a matrix from the "resources/input_simulation_dataset.txt" file

-Input Data Set used in this example (distance matrix):
+Input Data Set used in this example (distance matrix) we put in the file "resources/input_data.txt":

 ```0	0.4	0.4	0.4	0.4	1	1	1	1	1	0.8	1	1	1	1	0.8	0.8	0.6	0.8	0.8
 0.4	0	0.4	0.8	0.8	0.8	0.8	0.8	0.8	0.8	1	0.8	1	1	0.8	0.8	0.8	0.8	0.8	0.8